microsoft/MSBuildLocator/Releasing_MSBuildLocator.md

 3. Once approved, merge it.
 4. It will automatically start a pipeline build [here](https://dev.azure.com/devdiv/DevDiv/_build?definitionId=11881).
 5. Once it succeeds, proceed to [our release page](https://dev.azure.com/devdiv/DevDiv/_release?_a=releases&view=mine&definitionId=408) and create a release (top-right).
 Specify the build that succeeded.
 6. At some point, it will stop to request permission to continue.
-If you want to publish to NuGet, do so.
-It will make a little more progress then ask again.
-Tell it to resume again, and it will publish the package to NuGet!
+If you want to publish to NuGet, do so, clicking Approve.
+It will make a little more progress and push to NuGet!
+It will then give you the option to "resume" (or cancel) twice.
+Do so.

 ### Releasing a non-preview version of MSBuildLocator